310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 “You’ll be able to talk to my dad if you just mention my family name, and they should bring over support in only a few minutes.”

-“I’ve already asked him to be on standby for it. … He’s still my parent, more or less, so he’ll probably do what I asked of him.”
+“I’ve already asked him to be on standby for it. …He’s still my parent, more or less, so he’ll probably do what I asked of him.”

 {% endbubble %}
 {% bubble Chiaki past %}